wikimedia/generator-wikimedia-php-library/README.md

 Composer](https://getcomposer.org/download/) in the Composer documentation.

-Once you have installed Yeoman and Composer, you are ready to install generator-wikimedia-php.
+Once you have installed Yeoman and Composer, you are ready to install generator-wikimedia-php-library.
 To do that, run:

 ```
 npm install -g generator-wikimedia-php-library